nathanhi/pyfatfs/README.rst

 -------

 Tests are located at the `tests` directory.
-In order to test your new contribution to pyfat just run
+In order to test your new contribution to pyfatfs just run

 .. code-block:: bash